echua3/course-sentiment-analyzer/README.md

 Briefly, iteration 2 is a free-form text course review website for all JHU fall 2022 courses.

 In the current state, the webpage utilizes course information from the SIS.API stored in a MongoDB database to contain information about all JHU Fall 2022 courses.
 Users can utilize various search filters and an autocomplete dropdown menu to find the course they are looking for.

+At this stage, our search function has four filter conditions: Course Title, Course Number, Credits and Department.
+Our algorithm supports fuzzy queries for the first 3 filters.
+And we provide the drop down options for the Department filter with all department options from both Whiting School of Engineering and Krieger School of Arts and Science.
+Users could use any combination of the 4 filters to search.
+A list of courses will show in the table if they meet all the criteria.

 After clicking the desired course, it expands to show the Class Summary, Add a Review, and View All Reviews windows.
 Users are given a free-form text box to write a course review and rate the difficulty on a 1-5 sliding scale.
 After submission, users can view their review and all other reivews under the View All Reviews tab.

 ## Sentiment Analysis